Vision, Speech and Signal Processing PHD

 See a full list of all our academic staff within the Centre for Vision, Speech and Signal Processing (CVSSP).

 We host a number of cutting-edge laboratory facilities in the Centre to support the exciting research being carried out by all its members and associates.
-These include:

 4D computer vision